On maximally mixed equilibria of two-dimensional perfect fluids: Introduction

-\begin{remark}[Steady states: minimal and non-minimal flows] An important class of flows in regard to long term behavior of \eqref{eeb}--\eqref{eef} are those that are independent of time (steady).
+Namely, an $f$-minimal element (termed $f$-\emph{minimal flow}) $\omega^*$ has the property that if $\omega\preceq_f\omega^*$ then $\mathsf{I}_f(\omega)= \mathsf{I}_f(\omega^*)$.
+We can therefore think that $f$-minimal elements are \textit{maximally mixed} versions of $\omega_0$ at a given fixed energy, where mixing is measured through the loss of a given strictly convex Casimir. \begin{remark} The idea of looking at maximally mixed states originates from a different preorder structure on $\overline{\mathcal{O}_{\omega_0}}^*\cap \{ {\mathsf E}= {\mathsf E}_0\}$ introduced by Shnirelman in \cite{shnirelman1993lattice}, which we recall in Definition \ref{def:orderShnirelman} below.
+Shnirelman \cite{shnirelman1993lattice} then establishes the existence of minimal flows, according to his preorder, as an application of Zorn's lemma, and we comment more about this in \S \ref{sec:char}.
+See also the discussion by Arnold and Khesin \cite{arnold2021topological}.
+In fact, let us observe that we could also define another preorder by requiring that the inequality $\mathsf{I}_f(\omega_1)\leq \mathsf{I}_f(\omega_2)$ holds for \emph{all} convex Casimirs.
+This gives rise to yet another notion of minimal elements, whose existence is obtained as well by applying Zorn's lemma\footnote{Indeed, the set $\overline{\mathcal{O}_{\omega_0}}^*\cap\{\mathsf{E}=\mathsf{E}_0\}$ is weakly-* compact.
+The weak-* lower semi-continuity of $\mathsf{I}_f(\omega)$ for convex $f$ ensures that weak-* accumulation points of totally ordered chains are lower bounds and therefore minimal elements.}.
+The main advantage of working with Definition \ref{def:po} is the underlying variational characterization of $f$-minimal elements, and that it provides a tool to measure the level of mixing that has occurred. \end{remark} \begin{remark}[Steady states: minimal and non-minimal flows] An important class of flows in regard to long term behavior of \eqref{eeb}--\eqref{eef} are those that are independent of time (steady).
 In view of $u$ be a two-dimensional divergence--free vector field, it is useful to introduce a streamfunction $\psi: M\to \mathbb{R}$ such that $u=\nabla^\perp \psi$.
 If the velocity is tangent to the boundary then $\psi$ must be constant on connected components of $\partial M$.
 Being a stationary state imposes the condition that vorticity gradients are locally parallel to gradients of the streamfunction ($\nabla^\perp \psi\cdot\nabla \omega=0$).
 A large class of steady solutions have additional structure, namely that the vorticity $\omega$ is a given function of the stream function $\psi$ \emph{globally}, e.g. $\omega = F(\psi)$ for some $F:\mathbb{R}\to \mathbb{R}$.
 Together with $\omega=\nabla^\perp\cdot u=\Delta \psi$ this means $\psi$ satisfies